AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 "Membership" Tests
 --------------------

-* Shorthand for constraint checking
+* Constraint checking

    - Range constraints
    - Index constraints
    - et cetera

-* Uses reserved word :ada:`in`
+* Reserved word :ada:`in`

 .. code:: Ada

    procedure Test is
      type Humanity is array (1 ..
 N) of Age;
-     ...
      People : Humanity := Some_Initial_Value;
      Index : Integer range People'First - 1 ..
-People'Last :=
+People'Last
-             People'First - 1;
+       := People'First - 1;
    begin
+     for K in People'Range loop
      ...
-     for K in People'Range loop
-       -- set Index to K if found
-       -- desired value
-     end loop;
-     if Index in People'Range then -- good
+     if Index in People'Range then

 ----------
 Examples